cvbrandoe/REDEN/README.md

 The main Java class to launch REDEN is fr.lip6.reden.MainNELApp.java, REDEN configuration file is located in config/config.properties, it should be properly configured before execution.
 There are two modes to launch REDEN

 The first mode allows the downloading and the constitution of a dictionary of potential NE candidates from Linked Data, so you must be connected to the Internet (when passing through a proxy use the following JVM parameters: -DproxySet=true -DproxyHost=IP_address -DproxyPort=port).
-So far, the place and the person (author) dictionaries are created from French DBpedia and the French National Library (BnF) Linked Data sets.
+So far, the place and the person (author) dictionaries are created from French DBpedia and the French National Library (BnF) Linked Data sets, respectively.
 Please contact us for helping you add a new LD source.

 The only parameters are: